cqframework/opioid-cds-r4/input/pagecontent/chronic-pain.md

----
-layout: default
-title: Chronic Pain Decision Documentation
----

 ## Chronic Pain Decision Documentation

 Determining whether a patient is being prescribed opioids for chronic pain is difficult to determine by examination of the medical record alone.
 The project team identified the following proxies for chronic pain, used throughout the recommendations: